ThePoultryMan/Pigeons/README.md

 They're cute.
 They also scare spiders away, <s>but them being cute is enough anyway</s>.

-Different types of pigeons will drop different items as their special item drop, and those are documented [here in the wiki](https://github.com/ThePoultryMan/Pigeons/wiki/Pigeons#special-drops).
+Different types of pigeons will drop different items as their special item drop, and those are documented [here in the wiki](https://github.com/ThePoultryMan/Pigeons/wiki/Pigeon#special-drops).
 This gives the player the ability to create a farm for these items using pigeons.

 <br>

+### Taming and Breeding

+The items needed to tame and breed the pigeons are documented [here](https://github.com/ThePoultryMan/Pigeons/wiki/Tags).

 <s>Did I mention that they're cute?</s>